 We’ll continue updating this page with resources and information as new details emerge on how Canadian leaders and businesses are responding to COVID-19.

-With canceled events, few customers and supply chain disruptions, small businesses are expected to take a hit during the coronavirus outbreak.
+With canceled events, fewer customers and supply chain disruptions, small businesses are taking a huge hit during the coronavirus outbreak.
 Thankfully, the government has decided to give the economy a helping hand by providing billions of dollars in extra loan money to Canadian business owners.
 Your business could also qualify for other sources of financing like private loans and business lines of credit.

 Where to find a loan during the coronavirus outbreak

-In light of the coronavirus pandemic, the federal government has given the BDC and EDC $10 billion to increase loans to Canadian businesses.
-The Business Development Bank of Canada (BDC) and Export Development Canada (EDC) will be coordinating with private lenders to strengthen available financing and credit solutions for Canadian businesses.
+In light of the coronavirus pandemic, the federal government has given the BDC and EDC billions of dollars to increase loans to Canadian businesses.
+The Business Development Bank of Canada (BDC) and Export Development Canada (EDC) are coordinating with private lenders to strengthen available financing and credit solutions for Canadian businesses.

-Additionally, more businesses will qualify for loans because of actions taken by the Office of the Superintendent of Financial Institutions (OSFI) to lower the Domestic Stability Buffer to just 1.00% of total risk-weighted assets (as of July 1, 2020) – this means that the government is allowing banks to make riskier loan decisions so that more businesses can meet basic lending criteria for financing.
+Additionally, more businesses will qualify for loans because of actions taken by the Office of the Superintendent of Financial Institutions (OSFI) to lower the Domestic Stability Buffer to just 1.00% of total risk-weighted assets — this means that the government is allowing banks to make riskier loan decisions so that more businesses can meet basic lending criteria for financing.

-See what funding your business could qualify to receive using Canada Startups’ Funding Calculator Tool, which searches over 1,500 government and private financial opportunities currently available in Canada.
+See what funding your business could qualify for using Canada Startups’ Funding Calculator Tool, which searches over 1,500 government and private financial opportunities currently available in Canada.

 With a small business loan from the BDC, you can get up to $100,000.00 online to fund any business expense.
 There are no application fees, and no personal assets are used to secure the loan (but you will have to provide a personal guarantee).
 Repayment terms are 5 years, and you can postpone capital payments for 6 months.
 There are no penalties for paying off your loan early.
 Eligibility requirements include: